-Case Management (CM) is a process, a best practice, a skill set and a professional selfmanagement tool utilized by human services workers to accomplish tasks in the field.
-This course covers field methods and techniques such as: documentation, interviewing, taking social histories as administering and interpreting assessment forms, using and applying the current Diagnostic and Statistical Manual (DSM) to special problems, receiving and releasing information, as well as planning for positive changes for clientele.
-Learners will explore client/consumer planning process; making referrals and assembling a treatment or service record; the recording of recording significant case events using non-judgmental behavioral language; the monitoring of services; and the case termination processes.
-Finally, this course addresses CM ethics and the self-care necessary for Human Services workers to maintain a healthy professional life in an emotionally demanding occupation.
+Case Management (CM) is a process, a best practice, a skill set and a professional selfmanagement tool utilized by Human Services professionals (e.g. substance counselors).
+This course covers the following CM topics: documentation, interviewing, taking social histories administering and interpreting assessment forms, referencing and applying the current Diagnostic and Statistical Manual (DSM) designations to special problems (i.e. substance use disorders), receiving and releasing information, as well as planning continual recovery stratergies for clientele.
+Learners will explore client/consumer planning process; making referrals and assembling a treatment or service record; recording significant case events using non-judgmental behavioral language; monitoring services; and the process of case termination.
+Attention will be given to CM ethics and the self-care necessary for Human Service professionals and substance abuse counselors to maintain a healthy professional life in an emotionally demanding occupation.